Matrix831/WifiFishPortal/README.md

 iw

-iproute2 (for ip command)
+iproute2 (for the ip command)

+🚀 Installation

-You can typically install these on a Debian-based system (like Kali or Ubuntu) with:
+On a Debian-based system (like Kali, Ubuntu, or Raspberry Pi OS), you can install the main dependencies with:

 sudo apt update
 sudo apt install hostapd dnsmasq python3-pip

-(The other tools are usually pre-installed on modern distributions).
+(The other tools are typically pre-installed on modern distributions.)

-Configuration
+⚙️ Configuration

-The tool is configured via a central config.json file.
-The server will generate one on first run if it's missing.
+All settings are managed via the config.json file.
+The server will create a default one on its first run.

-{
-  "wifi_interface": "wlxc01c30431f9b",
-  "ssid": "Free_Airport_WiFi",
-  "channel": 6,
-  "wpa2": false,
-  "wpa_passphrase": "password123",
-  "portal_ip": "10.0.0.1",
-  "portal_port": 8080,
-  "dns_catch_all": true,
-  "upstream_interface": "eth0"
-}

 wifi_interface: The wireless adapter to use (e.g., wlan0).